JuliaPackaging/BinDeps.jl/README.md

 Alright, now that we have declared all the dependencies that we need let's tell BinDeps how to build them.
-One of the easiest ways to do so is to use the system package manger.
+One of the easiest ways to do so is to use the system package manager.
 So suppose we have defined the following dependencies:

 ```julia